Brownfields Assessment Program

 Brownfields Revolving Loan Fund Program

-In May 2018, the Environmental Protection Agency (EPA) awarded the Androscoggin Valley Council of Governments (AVCOG) $800,000 to establish a Brownfields Cleanup Revolving Loan Fund (BC-RLF), $690,000 targeted for Hazardous Substances and $110,000 for Petroleum remediation.
+In May 2018, the Environmental Protection Agency (EPA) awarded the Androscoggin Valley Council of Governments (AVCOG) funding to establish a Brownfields Cleanup Revolving Loan Fund (BC-RLF) for properties within the AVCOG region.
+These funds are targeted for Hazardous Substance and Petroleum remediation.

 The program is being carried out under the statutes and regulations of the US Environmental Protection Agency (EPA).
 The purpose of the program is to provide below market rate loans and subgrants to facilitate the cleanup of abandoned or underused properties (Brownfields) contaminated with contaminants or hazardous materials in order to revitalize these properties, and to protect the environment and public health.